appsmithorg/appsmith-docs/website/docs/AI-assistants/reference/stats.md

 <dd>

 Allows you to set an icon for the Stats widget.
 You can choose from a predefined list of available icons.
-By enabling JavaScript, you can dynamically change the icon based on data or user interactions.
+By enabling JS, you can dynamically change the icon based on data or user interactions.

 *Example:* Display a different icon based on stock levels: